ldynia/git-workshop/readme.md

 **Important!** This is the first time that we can notice that Git actually does the **snapshots**.
 Have a look at the hash associated with last commit before and after `git commit --amend`.
 You can see that Git generated new hash -and this is the new snapshot.

 ## Stash
 Writing a software is a task that requires a focus.
 You have to go into the focus zone and start translating a conceptual model (requirements) into tangible things understandable by a computer.
-More likely, during the process of writing code you will be interrupted, and request to fix some bug that appeared in previous commit(s). `git stash` is the tool that solves exactly this problem.
+More likely, during the process of writing code you will be interrupted, and request to fix some bugs that appeared in previous commit(s). `git stash` is the tool that solves exactly this problem.
 It does what it says.
 It stashes uncommitted changes, and place you at the **HEAD**.
 Let's put our hands on it.

 ```shell